18Months/distillery_packager/README.md

 ### Build

-Packages are build with the `mix release` command built in Distillery.
+Packages are build with the `mix distillery.release` command built in Distillery.
+Built packages will be moved to rel/distillery_packager/debian/packages

 [1]:https://www.debian.org/doc/manuals/maint-guide/dreq.en.html#control